alexandru/OldBuzzEngine/README.md

 now.
 Myself I'm relying on the App Engine's own admin interface, but it is suboptimal and I'm going to improve this.

+Only tested in Firefox + Chrome, but should work well in IExplorer and older browser.
+Still, more testing is neeed.